rylanc/norby/README.md

 ### ruby#newInstance(className:String[, …])

-  Returns a new instance of a ruby object specified by `className`.
+  Returns a new instance of a Ruby object specified by `className`.
 Any additional arguments will be passed on to the class's   `new` method.

 ```js